Skip to content

 final rawData = await fetchRawData();

-// Process in background thread
+// Process in background isolate

 final processedData = await compute(_processData, rawData);